 Nearest shops - Palmerston Street.

-Nearest pubs - Spinners, Holly Bush, New Con Club, Cotton Tree, Church House.
+Nearest pubs - Spinners, The Turners, Cotton Tree, Church House.

 Council Ward - Central.